The HISTORY of

 We are currently re-visioning our sacred space and its images and symbols.
 As part of that, we are taking a close look at the paintings, plaques, banners and artwork in the Sanctuary and exploring what they mean to us, convey to others about us, and whether they still accurately represent our core values.
 As we go forward, we want to be more intentional about what images we choose to represent the church.
 We asked members of the church to tell us what they know about these images and how they got here.
 When you scroll over the images, you can see what ASBC parishioners had to say.

-Quilt Square created by congregant Denise Lassen for the National Covid Quilt in honor of Aida Mercedes Suazo Everett was born 10/29/27 in Santo Domingo, Republica Dominicana.
-She loved learning, church and graduated from nursing school in the Dominican Republic.
-She came to the US in 1950.
-She married Oritt Stephen Everett 09/13/53, moved to Chicago while Oritt served during the Korean War.
-Later they settled in Brooklyn, had 3 children, Gilda, Mercedes, and Adolph.
+Quilt Square created by congregant Denise Lassen for the National Covid Quilt in honor of Aida Mercedes Suazo Everett born 10/29/27 in Santo Domingo, Republica Dominicana.
+She loved learning, the church and graduated from nursing school in D.R.
+She came to the US in 1950 and married Oritt Stephen Everett 09/13/53.
+They moved to Chicago while Oritt served during the Korean War, and later settled in Brooklyn, had 3 children, Gilda, Mercedes, and Adolph.

 Quilt Square created by congregant Denise Lassen for Oritt Stephen Everett was born 10/22/27 in La Ceiba, Honduras.
 As a boy, he helped his father in the family bakery, and was an altar boy in the Anglican Church.
 He came to the US in 1953 and served during the Korean War.
 He went AWOL to marry Aida Mercedes Suazo, then shipped to Japan and Korea.
 He and Aida later settled in Brooklyn.
 He worked in commercial bakeries in Brooklyn, had 5 children Gilda, Mercedes, and Adolph.
 Oritt and Feron.